pu2clr/SI4735/extras/schematic/README.md

 }
 ```

-On SI473X you can use a clock reference between 31130 to 34406Hz.
+__IMPORTANT__: You can use a clock reference between 31130Hz to 34406Hz.
 This feature allows you  to use other active crystals with different frequencies.

 #### Some examples below